jishen027/Android-Path-Tracing/README.md

 5. to use the phone’s sensors (GPS, barometric pressure, etc.)
 6. to use background services

-## My Work in this project
-1. Implementing google map in the app
-2. Implementing the visit tracker (background process) and sensor tracking including the interface.
-3. Route tracing functions
-4. Show pitures on the map

 ## Application Screenshots
 1. main